 I kept journals off and on during various stages of my life, as suggested by counselors and friends.
-I would vow to write daily, and would keep the promise for about a month, or until I felt better, then discontinue the discipline until the next crisis urged me to pick up my pen again.
+I vowed to write daily, and kept the promise for about a month, or until I felt better, then discontinued the discipline until the next crisis urged me to pick up my pen again.
 The many attractively bound, partially filled journals all around the house are nevertheless informative, as they recorded where I was and provided practice for what was to come.